Emir Vildić

-Emir Vildić (born 25 February 1984) is a Bosnian - German musician, with a honours degree in Diploma – Accordionist, and award winning teacher.
+Emir Vildić (born 25 February 1984) is a Bosnian - German musician, with a honours degree in Diploma – Musician, and award winning teacher.

 Education

 Vildić finished his elementary music education in Tuzla in the department of the accordion.
 He attended Secondary Music School in Tuzla of two sections: Theory Department and the Instrumental Accordion Department in the class of prof. Midhat Zulić.
 During studies on the accordion, Emir Vildić as a soloist and member of ensemble chamber orchestra and mixed choir participated in many concerts and competitions in the country and abroad and won 10 awards of which 7 first and 3 second awards.
 After high musical school matriculation work, Vildić earned his high school diplomas: "Musician of general direction“ and "Musician accordionist".

 The former director of the Secondary Music School in Tuzla, Piano Professor Nedžmija Omrećehajić, wrote that Vildić showed his talents from his first year, with an attitude that had "positive effects on the entire working atmosphere in the group", and rapidly developed his musical abilities, in addition to involvement in school activities organizing concerts in Tuzla, the canton and in national and international competition.